vishnukumarkvs/notes/ebay1.md

 Coding 1
 As part of eBay's Risk platform, you’re tasked with building a basic fraud detector that flags users who made more than 3 transactions within a 1-minute window — a potential sign of bot or collusive behavior.

+Coding 2
+In fraud detection, one key insight is that colluding accounts often share certain attributes—like IP address, device ID, or payment method.

+Your task is to identify groups of user accounts that share one or more attributes (e.g., IP address), directly or indirectly.
+Two users are considered part of the same colluding group if:

+They share at least one attribute.

+Or they are connected through a chain of users sharing attributes.